Zippo metal hub, cloth buffs are manufactured using highcount, heavyweight, industrial type cotton sheeting.

 COMPENSATING DENSITY – Compensating density is built in: The hardness increases as the buff diameter is reduced through wear.
 This effect offsets the reduced efficiency that normally takes place at lower surface speeds when conventional buffs are reduced in diameter.
 Result: a consistent and uniform rate of “cutting and coloring” right down to the buff hub.

 FINISH IRREGULAR SHAPES – Built in resiliency and flexibility are inherent with bias construction.
 Result: Zippo™ Buffs flow easily into, over and around irregular shapes and surfaces.

 WIDE SECTIONS – Extra thickness – Zippo™ Buffs are twice as wide as conventional type buffs.
 Result: you need only half as many sections for the same working face.

 READY-TO-USE – Perfectly Balanced and Trimmed.
 Result: All Zippo™ Buffs are ready to mount on the spindle for immediate use.

 WHY IS THE ZIPPO™ BIAS CUT BUFF SO POPULAR?

 It is economical to produce and to use and it performs extremely well on most buffing operations.
 It is available in a wide selection of diameters, plies, cloth counts and densities.

-The product numbers listed on the following pages represent those that have proven popular.
+The product numbers listed represent those that have proven popular.
 However, other styles can be furnished in 12, 14, 16, and 18 ply constructions.
 Details on these other constructions will be furnished upon request.